Bramble1/battery_status/README.md

 # battery_status
-Monitor the battery status and print to stdout.
+"C Script" to Monitor the battery status and print to stdout.
 Useful when I want to check how long left I have off battery,when on and off charge.
 For my own use.

 # setup